ZeBang/zebang.github.io/post/notes.md

 * Given two metric space, we can define **continuous mapping**, **contraction mapping**.

+* One important theorem related to contraction mapping is **Banach fixed-point theorem**.

   **Example 1.1.7** Uniform convergence preserves the continuity of continuous functions。